Orange County School Sexual Abuse Attorney

 What Should You Do After Discovering Sexual Abuse at School?

-You may be in shock after discovering school sexual abuse, so it can be hard to know what to do.
+You may be in shock after discovering school sexual abuse has occurred, so it can be hard to know what to do.

 First, prioritize medical and mental health treatment for your child.